 But if you want to save on a nights accommodation and travel a long distance in India for not much more than $10, then go for it.
 The overnight sleeper bus might just be for you.

 If you are backpacking in India and your group is larger than one, know that the trains book up quickly.
 Unless you want to go third class on the train – and even my kids wouldn’t agree to that – then you will inevitably have to take an overnight sleeper bus or coach.

-Travelling Through India.
+Traveling Through India.
 Your Transport Options.

 (Please remember, this transport review is for Mysore/Mysuru to Gokarna.
 There are no flights for this route.
-Not that we could probably afford them anyway.
-Just saying).

-If you’re organised use Cleartrip to book seats for you in advance, they are a fabulous company who deal with all the annoying things like booking train tickets in India.
+If you’re organised use 12GoAsia to book seats for you in advance, they are a fabulous company who deal with all the annoying things like booking a train, bus and internal flight tickets in India

 Then write to me and tell me how I can be organised like you.